Ghost Walks | Haunted City Tours | Newcastle | UK

-Steve Taylor ~ Founder of Haunted City Tours, the Newcastle Keep Ghost Hunts & Alone In The Dark Entertainment
+Steve Taylor ~ Founder of Haunted City Tours, Newcastle Ghost Walks & Alone In The Dark Entertainment

-The Newcastle Ghost Walks, created and launched by entrepreneur Steve Taylor in 2006 and seen its first sell-out Halloween in 2007.
-It was created to give people a taste of what Steve does for his community, see Steve is a business man by day, but while others sleep Steve is often the one searching the darkness for answers to that age old question.
+The Newcastle Ghost Walks, created and launched by entrepreneur Steve Taylor in 2006 and seen its first sellout Halloween in 2007 with over 1000 people trying to attend the events.
+It was created to give people a taste of what Steve does for his community, see Steve is a businessman by day, but while others sleep Steve is often the one searching the darkness for answers to that age old question.
 Do ghost exist?

-Steve Taylor on the left of the photo with David Marshall demonologist at Newcastle Keep, Steve is a well respected paranormal investigator, often classed as the last call in many cases that turn out to be too extreme for most ghost hunters.
-He has worked on over 800 cases in the UK in 20 years and has worked with some of the UK’s top paranormal investigators on some of the most scary cases noted by the press and unknown to anyone but the victims, Steve is a members of NARS.
+Steve Taylor on the left of the photo with David Marshall demonologist at Newcastle Keep, Steve is a well respected paranormal investigator, writer and radio host, often classed as the last call in many cases that turn out to be too extreme for most ghost hunters.
+He has worked on over 800 cases in the UK in 20 years and has worked with some of the UK’s top paranormal investigators on some of the most scary cases noted by the press and unknown to anyone but the victims, Steve is a members of N.A.R.S.

 He is proud to call such well known names in the paranormal community as friends, such as Michel J Hallowell, Darren W Ritson, Tony Liddell, Chris Felton, Rob Davis, David Marshall and so many more.